 4. One’s sleep habits can and do defeat even the best of bags/quilts and pads.
 One of the most common errors committed by cold sleepers is to “hunker down” and pull the bag tighter around themselves.
 This is often done to reduce the air pocket of a larger bag.
 To a point this is beneficial.
 However, when you go past the point of simply eliminating the dead space, you compress the down and create thin spots that will result in cold spots.
 Another common habit, that is almost instinctual, is to curl up into a ball.
 The problem is, doing so causes knees and elbows and shoulders and hips to stick out which further contributes to causing thin spots which again result in cold spots.
 Invariably, the sleeper then exacerbates the situation by tossing and turning to warm these localized thin spots or cold invasion points.
 Again restarting the excessively active sleeper issues.

 Note: The issues of paragraphs 3 and 4 are particularly problematic for side sleepers, especially when any two or more points apply.
 Active side sleepers are well advised to use thicker, wider pads to quiet their restlessness.
-Additionally, when purchasing down quilts or bags, they should consider requesting overstuffing or look into heavier/denser fill downs or synthetic bags.

 5. Sleep clothing is also important in the conundrum of warm, great sleep.
 The clothes you have worn all day are damp from sensible and non-sensible perspiration.
 We may think we have worn them dry.
 But this is often not true!
 Change into a dry, seasonally appropriate base layer, including socks and a warm hat before retiring for the night.